Willcox-Research-Group/rom-operator-inference-Python3/docs/source/contributing/how_to_contribute.md

 ## Repository Organization

-The GitHub repository is organized as follows.

 ::::{margin}
 :::{note}
-Full examples, like the one you see on the left under the **Tutorials** heading, are part of the documentation.
+Full examples, like the one listed on the left under the **Tutorials** heading, are part of the documentation.
 They should be written as Jupyter notebooks and placed in `docs/content/tutorials/`.
 :::
 ::::

+The GitHub repository is organized as follows.

 - [`src/opinf/`](https://github.com/Willcox-Research-Group/rom-operator-inference-Python3/tree/main/src/opinf) contains the actual package code, see the [Source Code Guide](./code_anatomy.md).
 - [`tests/`](https://github.com/Willcox-Research-Group/rom-operator-inference-Python3/tree/main/tests) contains tests to be run with [`pytest`](https://docs.pytest.org/en/7.0.x/).
 The file structure of `tests/` should mirror the file structure of `src/opinf/`.
-See [Testing](./testing.md).
+See [Testing Source Code](./testing.md).
 - [`docs/`](https://github.com/Willcox-Research-Group/rom-operator-inference-Python3/tree/main/docs) contains documentation (including this page!).
 See [Documentation](./documentation.md).

 ## Acceptance Standards

-For any changes to be accepted, they need to address three things.

-1. [**Source Code.**](./code_anatomy.md) Write readable code that conforms to our style guide: `tox -e style` must succeed.
+Changes are not usually be accepted until the following tests pass.

-2. [**Unit tests.**](./testing.md) Write or update tests to validate your additions or changes: `tox` must succeed, preferably with full line coverage.
+1. `tox`: write or update tests to validate your additions or changes, preferably with full line coverage.
+2. `tox -e style`: write readable code that conforms to our style guide.
-3. [**Documentation.**](./documentation.md) Write or update documentation based on your changes: `tox -e literature,docs` must succeed.
+3. `tox -e literature,docs`: write or update documentation based on your changes.

 :::{tip}
 The `Makefile` has recipes for these commands, run `make` to see options.